BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step3.md

 Our _ExampleApp_ will support topics with specific data.
-In the previous step we defined to form that defined that data.
+In the previous step we defined the form that defined that data.
 The wiki work bench refers to topics that are associated with a particular set of fields as topic of that **type**

 To develop a button that will create a topic of a particular type, we use the TopicType wiki work bench link.